Syllabi and Teaching Schedules

 distributed to the class at June Orientation and complete a two-page essay that is due on the first day

 of class in the fall.
-In the summer of 2012, the students in HCOL 085 will read Brooke Hauser's The New Kids.
+In the summer of 2014, the students in HCOL 085 will read Michael Pollan's Cooked.

-Here is a link to the essay prompt associated with this book.
+Here is a link to the essay question associated with this book.

 All first-year students take six credits of HCOL in their first year (three credits each semester).
 This means that they become well-acquainted with other honors students.
 And because they also live with them in the Honors College residence hall, they are able to continue their discussions about the place and value of education -- even while they socialize -- long after class has ended for the day.